ibraheemdev/ibraheemca/README.md

 #### Running Typescript Checks

 Some of the gatsby config pages do not support the `.ts` extension.
-To get around this, there is a second typescript config file `tsconfig-gatsby.json` that will emit compiled `.js` files.
+To get around this, there is a second typescript config file [`tsconfig-gatsby.json`](https://github.com/ibraheemdev/ibraheemca/blob/master/tsconfig-gatsby.json) that will emit compiled `.js` files.

 You can run all the typescript checks with:
 ```bash
 $ yarn typecheck
 ```

+All the type definitions used in this repo are located in [`src/index.d.ts`](https://github.com/ibraheemdev/ibraheemca/blob/master/src/index.d.ts)

 ## Configuration